 While the Inn at Honey Run in Millersburg caters more to the kid-free traveler, also on the grounds of the resort lies Holmes County’s Open Air Art Museum.
 This 1.5-mile trail is a fun place for families to connect with nature AND study art.

 When you arrive, visit the hotel lobby and pick up a trail map!
 Throughout the trail, there are large boulders with haiku poetry listed in both English and Japanese.
 This is a fun learning opportunity for young kids!
-Do note, the trail is very hilly and not stroller-friendly.
+Do note, that the trail is very hilly and not stroller-friendly.
 If you’re traveling with young children or babies, you may want to consider a hiking pack or baby carrier.

 You can read more about our visit to the Holmes County Open Air Art Museum HERE.